 The gardens cost nothing to view and have been open to the public since 1780.

-The gates usually open at 6.30 or 7 in the morning and close between 5.30pm and 9pm, depending on the season.
+The gates usually unlock at 6.30 or 7 in the morning, with closing times depending on the season.

-If you look back down the gardens from the rear of Upper Belvedere palace (outside) the visitors entrance, you also get a reasonable view across the city toward Stephansdom cathedral.
+If you look back down the gardens from the rear of Upper Belvedere palace, for example from outside the visitors entrance or from a north-facing window inside, you also get a reasonable view across Vienna toward Stephansdom cathedral.

-And, if you like gardens, the Belvedere complex adjoins two other bundles of plant-based joy: the Alpine Gardens and the Botanical Garden.
+If you like gardens, the Belvedere complex actually adjoins two other bundles of plant-based joy: the Alpine Gardens and the Botanical Garden.
+Not to mention the smaller privy gardens, which are part of the ticketed Lower Belvedere area.

 See the main Belvedere article for directions.